-- (a) Upon written request an employee shall be entitled to parental leave of up to 62 consecutive weeks (or 61 consecutive weeks in the case of a birth mother who takes leave under Article 21.1 [Maternity Leave]) without pay. - (b) Where both parents are employees of the Employer, the employees shall determine the apportionment of the 62 weeks' (or 61 weeks in the case of a birth mother who has taken leave under Article 21.1 [Maternity Leave]) parental leave between them. - (c) An employee shall give four weeks' notice prior to the proposed date of commencement of such leave.
-The Employer may require the employee to provide a certificate from a medical practitioner stating the date of birth or the probable date of birth if a certificate has not been provided under

-Article 21.1(b) (Maternity Leave).
+(a) Upon written request an employee shall be entitled to parental leave of up to 62 consecutive weeks (or 61 consecutive weeks in the case of a birthing parent who takes leave under Article 21.1 [Pregnancy Leave]) without pay.

+(b) Where parents of the same child are employees of the Employer, the employees shall determine the apportionment of the 62 weeks' (or 61 weeks in the case of a birthing parent who has taken leave under Article 21.1 [Pregnancy Leave]) parental leave between them.

+(c) An employee shall give four weeks' notice prior to the proposed date of commencement of such leave.
+The Employer may require the employee to provide a certificate from a medical practitioner stating the date of birth or the probable date of birth if a certificate has not been provided under Article 21.1(b) (Pregnancy Leave).
 In the case of adoption the employee shall also provide a letter from the agency that placed the child providing evidence of the adoption.

-- (d) Upon application, employees will be granted parental leave as follows: - (1) in the case of a mother, immediately following the end of the maternity leave taken under Article 21.1 (Maternity Leave), unless the Employer and the employee agree otherwise; - (2) in the case of the "other parent" following the birth of the child and within the 78-week period after the birth date.
-The "other parent" is defined as the father of the child and/or spouse of the mother, including common-law spouse as defined in Definition No. 9; - (3) in the case of an adopting parent, following the adoption of the child and within the 78-week period after the date the adopted child comes into the actual care and custody of the parent. - (e) If the child has a physical, psychological or emotional condition requiring an additional period of parental care as certified by a physician, the employee is entitled to up to five additional weeks of unpaid leave, beginning immediately after the end of the parental leave.
+(d) Upon application, employees will be granted parental leave as follows:

+(1) in the case of a birthing parent, immediately following the end of the Pregnancy Leave taken under Article 21.1 (Pregnancy Leave), unless the Employer and the employee agree otherwise;

+(2) in the case of a non-birthing parent following the birth of their child and within the 78week period after the birth date.
+A "non-birthing parent" is defined as the parent who did not give birth to the child, and/or spouse of the birthing parent, including common-law spouse as defined in Definition No. 9;

+(3) in the case of an adopting parent, following the adoption of the child and within the 78-week period after the date the adopted child comes into the actual care and custody of the parent.

+(e) If the child has a physical, psychological or emotional condition requiring an additional period of parental care as certified by a physician, the employee is entitled to up to five additional weeks of unpaid leave, beginning immediately after the end of the parental leave.

-21.3 Combined Maternity and Parental Leave
+21.3 Combined Pregnancy and Parental Leave

-An employee's combined entitlement to leave under Article 21.1 (Maternity Leave) and Article 21.2 (Parental Leave) is limited to 78 weeks plus any additional entitlements provided under Article 21.1(f) (Maternity Leave) and/or Article 21.2(e) (Parental Leave) preceding.
+An employee's combined entitlement to leave under Article 21.1 (Pregnancy Leave) and Article 21.2 (Parental Leave) is limited to 78 weeks plus any additional entitlements provided under Article 21.1(f) (Pregnancy Leave) and/or Article 21.2(e) (Parental Leave) preceding.